-Patients Dying Fast, And Far From Family, Challenge Practice of Palliative Care
+Patients Dying Fast, And Far From Family, Challenge Practice Of Palliative Care

 While much of the country was still waking up to the pandemic, Angie Okumoto and her brothers Rich Mar and Rob Mar were already navigating these wrenching decisions about their parents' care.

-In early March, their mother Liz contracted coronavirus and was admitted to the hospital.
+In early March, their mother Liz contracted the coronavirus and was admitted to the hospital.

 Lively and hard-working, Liz was co-owner of the family's popular Hawaiian restaurant, Kona Kitchen, which she started with her daughter and son-in-law.